— Shaping complex or consequential work into rigorous, compelling visual communication.

 Recent projects

-• Developing a visual communication and information design strategy to communicate biodiversity positive design principles, values and processes.
+• Developing a visual communication and information design strategy to communicate biodiversity-positive design principles, values and processes.

 • Visualising socio-demographic data to support a richer understanding of who lives in the precinct and how social indicators intersect across neighbourhoods.